| Home | New Testament Studies | Thessalonians Table of Contents | Previous Section | Next Section |

 ▣ "of your faith and love" This phrase can have several meanings (cf. 1 Thess.
 1:3).
 This refers either to:

-▣ "think kindly of us, longing to see us just as we also long to see you" This shows that neither the persecution nor the false teachers had embittered this church against Paul.
+▣ "think kindly of us, longing to see us just as we also long to see you" This shows that neither the pagan or Jewish persecution had embittered this church against Paul.

 3:7 "in all our distress and affliction" Paul's problems in Corinth are listed in 1 Cor.
 4:9-13; 2 Cor.
 4:7-12; 6:4-10 and 11:23-28.
 Oh my!
 The costs of being a servant of Christ and a church of Christ!!